by Martin Maenza

 Hawk gritted his teeth.
 “You know, you take all the fun out of this.”
 The hero turned back, but his attacker had already begun to take the stairs.

 “Hey!”
 Hawk exclaimed as he went into pursuit.
 “Get back here!”
-He bound up the steps after the man.
+He bounded up the steps after the man.

-At the top of the stairs, the Chinese agent grabbed the backside of a large armoire with one hand and gave it a shove toward the open landing.
+At the top of the stairs, the Chinese agent grabbed the back of a large armoire with one hand and shoved it toward the open landing.
 The heavy oaken piece began to topple down the stairs, with Hawk as its intended target.

 “Great!” the hero said as he braced his feet and thrust his arms out in front of him.
 “I gotta play nice, but he doesn’t!”
-He caught the heavy armoire and kept it from crushing him or smashing into pieces.
+He caught the heavy armoire, preventing it from crushing him or smashing into pieces.
 “Ugh!”
-The hero bent his knees, allowing the large piece to gently come to a rest against the wall.
+The hero bent his knees, allowing the large piece to gently come to rest against the wall.

 Hawk slipped out from beneath it, grabbed onto the rail, and flipped up the steps beyond the blocked landing.
 “Wait’ll I get my hands on that guy!” he said, his anger beginning to grow.